Shaykh Muhammad al-Hafizh ibn al-Mukhtar ash-Shinqithi (q.s.)

 Before leaving to return home, Shaykh Ahmad at-Tijani (q.s.) advised him, “Do not seek to appear until Allah Makes you appear.”
 For the first year after his return, Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.) thus practiced the thariqa’ with great discretion as he taught the Islamic sciences, neither informing others of the thariqa’ nor of his appointment as muqaddam.
 Then, he received a surprise visit from an ascetic famous for his visionary encounters with Khidhr (a.s.), the mystical instructor of Moses (a.s.) as Mentioned in the Qur’an.
 The ascetic told him to give him the wird he was hiding.
 With this sign, Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.) began to speak openly of the Thariqa’ Tijaniyyah even as he continued teaching the classical Islamic sciences.
 His teachings attracted a great many students and, besides his credentials as a Sufi shaykh, he particularly renowned as a distinguished scholar of ahadits, possessing a highly desirable isnad, chain, of transmission through Imam Swalih ibn Muhammad al-Fulani (r.a.) in Madina.
 He wrote a commentary on the Alfiyyah, discussing the rules of ahadits transmission.
 He was also known for his teaching of jurisprudence and grammar.
 His instruction in taswawwuf emphasised the al-Hikam of Shaykh Taj ad-Din Abu al-Fadhl Ahmad ibn Muhammad ibn ‘Atha’illah as-Sakandari (r.a.), in addition to Tijani sources.
 Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.) discouraged conflict between Sufi orders and advised his disciples not to disrespect the followers of other Sufi paths, saying “Do not ask him who follows another Sufi order to abandon his litany and do not seek to dampen his enthusiasm for it.
 Tell him instead that all the litanies are paths that lead to Allah.”
 Following the advice of Shaykh Ahmad at-Tijani (q.s.), Shaykh Muhammad al-Hafizh ash-Shinqithi’s (q.s.) own Sufi instruction differed from existing Sufi practice in Mauritania by its absence of khalwah and a deemphasis of talismanic sciences.

-Through Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.), the Idaw ‘Ali quickly became the principle propagators of the Tijaniyyah in West Africa.
+Through Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.), the Idaw ‘Ali quickly became the principal propagators of the Tijaniyyah in West Africa.
 The Hafizhiyyah tradition was marked by many great scholars after the passing of Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.).
 The book of Imam ‘Ubaydah ibn Muhammad as-Saghir at-Tashit (r.a.), Mizab ar-Rahmah ar-Rabbaniyyah fi at-Tarbiyyah bi ath-Thariqa’ at-Tijaniyyah, is considered a masterful synthesis of the Tijani legacy left by Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.).
 It described the essence of the thariqa’ as shukr, gratitude, to Allah (s.w.t.), and details a methodology of tarbiyyah, spiritual training, through the three stages of Islam; iman, and ihsan.

-The most famous disciple of Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.) was Shaykh Muhammad Mawlud ibn Ahmad Fal al-Musawi al-Ya’qubi (r.a.), who is credited with the expansion of Shaykh Muhammad al-Hafizh ash-Shinqithi’s (q.s.) teachings outside of the Idaw ‘Ali.
+The most famous disciple of Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.) was Shaykh Muhammad Mawlud ibn Ahmad Fal al-Musawi al-Ya’qubi (r.a.), who is credited with the expansion of Shaykh Muhammad al-Hafizh ash-Shinqithi’s (q.s.) teachings outside the Idaw ‘Ali.
 Shaykh Mawlud Fal (r.a.) was from the ‘Id-Ayqub, a people of Mauritania famous for their expertise in jurisprudence.
 He became a close disciple of Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.), and eventually married his sister.
 He left for Fas in 1815, hoping to meet Shaykh Ahmad at-Tijani (q.s.) in person, but arrived just after his passing.
 The Tijani notables of Fas nonetheless renewed his ijazah originally given him by Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.).
 He studied closely with the son of Shaykh Abu al-Hasan ‘Ali Isma’il al-Harazim (r.a.), who instructed him in the practice of khalwah and other supererogatory litanies not transmitted to him by Shaykh Muhammad al-Hafizh ash-Shinqithi (q.s.).
 After his study in Fas, Shaykh Mawlud Fal (r.a.) traveled widely throughout West Africa.
-During his travels, he appointed many teachers who themselves helped spread the thariqa’ all over Africa.
+During his travels, he appointed many teachers, who themselves helped spread the thariqa’ all over Africa.
 Thus, Shaykh ‘Abd al-Karim ibn Ahmad an-Naqil (r.a.), the first shaykh of Shaykh ‘Umar ibn Sa’id al-Futi Thal (r.a.) became one of his important muqaddamat in Futa Jallun; Mudibu Ahmad Raji (r.a.) received an ijazah from Shaykh Mawlud Fal (r.a.) to spread the thariqa’ in Northern Nigeria; and Shaykh Wad Dulayb (r.a.) spread the thariqa’ in the Sudan under the silsilah of Shaykh Mawlud Fal (r.a.).

 The Hafizhiyyah branch of the Tijaniyyah also played an important role in securing support for the jihad of Shaykh ‘Umar al-Futi Thal (r.a.) among the Moroccan Tijani scholars.
-Shaykh ‘Umar al-Futi Thal (r.a.) kept in close contact with the Hafizhiyyah zawiyah in Mauritania even after his training with Shaykh Muhammad ibn Abu Thalib al-Ghali ash-Sharif (r.a.).
+Shaykh ‘Umar al-Futi Thal (r.a.) kept in close contact with the Hafizhiyyah zawiyah in Mauritania, even after his training with Shaykh Muhammad ibn Abu Thalib al-Ghali ash-Sharif (r.a.).
 Once, when the Sokoto Sultan Muhammad Billu, requested permission from him for the prayer, hizb al-bahr and the book, Jawahir al-Khamsa, Shaykh ‘Umar al-Futi Thal (r.a.) responded that he himself could not give such permission, but that he would request it from the Hafizhiyyah zawiyah in Mauritania.
 To this end, Shaykh ‘Umar al-Futi Thal (r.a.) sent his elder brother, Alfa Ahmad, who had his own ijazah renewed by the Hafizhiyyah zawiyah.

 Even in the twentieth century, the Hafizhiyyah tradition played a large role in shaping the careers of Tijani scholars.
 One of Imam Malik Sy’s (r.a.) most important initiations into the thariqa’ was through the son of Shaykh Mawlud Fal (r.a.), known as al-Shaykh.
 Shaykh Ibrahim ibn ‘Abdullah Niyas al-Kawlakhi (q.s.), a renowned representative of the Hafizhiyyah tradition, who had been seeking the spiritual flood, faydhah, of Shaykh Ahmad Tijani (q.s.) for many years before recognising it in the person of Shaykh Ibrahim Niyas (q.s.).